Updated: May 26

 So, what should you expect?
 I would recommend a face to face meeting, either in person or using a video conferencing app such as Zoom, which are so easy to use nowadays.
 You need to know if you like each other and if your chemistry clicks.

 We need to be guided by you.
 The designer will ask you what you are looking for.
-It's down to you, the client to express everything you'd like, a wish list in a way, the designer will then take that info on board and interpret this into a feasible design scheme and solve your big, and small, design problems.
+They will ask you if you have collated images using a Pinterest or Intagram account.
+Pinterest is an efficient way of privately sharing images between client and designer so they can build up an idea of styles you like.
+I would recommend creating a wish list of your of what you'd like to create.
+The designer will then take that info on board and interpret this into a feasible design scheme and solve your big, and small, design problems.

 It's important to let them know your budget.
 Not all clients want to do this because they feel they might be leaving money on the table and the work might have come in cheaper if they had not disclosed this figure.
 That's really not the case.
 You know how much you want to spend, it's down to the designer to create a scheme within that budget.
 It wastes your time and the designers if they do not have a good idea of how much you would like to spend.
 If for some reason it's more than you expected it's up to the designer to explain why.
 As a client you should always be in control of your budget and project and work closely with your designer.